World Domination can no longer be contained to a single theater.

 Our main stage events will be held in the Arlene Schnitzer Concert Hall, a 2900-seat venue that includes a key feature: thanks to two tiers of orchestra seating, no seat is more than 100 feet from the stage.
 Even with a large group of awesome people, it will still be intimate.

-An expanded set of breakout sessions and smaller workshops will be held in nearby hotels.
+An expanded set of breakout sessions and smaller workshops will be held in nearby locations.
 (Field trip!)